-- 1. Full Proposal Cover Page: Complete and include NJSGC's Full Proposal Cover Page.
-Please note this form must be signed by the Principal Investigator (PI) and an Authorized Institutional Representative. - 2.
-Abstract Page: On a separate page, include a title (16 words or less), the name, position, and affiliation of the PI and each Co-PI involved in the project, and an abstract that clearly and concisely describes your project in terms that would be understandable by individuals who are not expert in your field.
+1. Full Proposal Cover Page: Complete and include NJSGC's Full Proposal Cover Page.
+Please note this form must be signed by the Principal Investigator (PI) and an Authorized Institutional Representative.

+2. Abstract Page: On a separate page, include a title (16 words or less), the name, position, and affiliation of the PI and each Co-PI involved in the project, and an abstract that clearly and concisely describes your project in terms that would be understandable by individuals who are not expert in your field.
 State the short- and long-term project objectives, methodologies, and rationale of the proposed project.
 Emphasize the importance, relevance, application, and value to Sea Grant constituents (expected benefits).
-Limit your abstract to 300 words. - 3.
-Project Narrative: The project narrative contains the description and any graphical components of the proposal.
+Limit your abstract to 300 words.

+3. Project Narrative: The project narrative contains the description and any graphical components of the proposal.
 Your proposal should follow and fulfill the following headings in the order listed.
 These headings reflect NJSGC and NSGCP/NOAA requirements.
-A 12-page limit applies to the narrative which includes tables and figures.
+A 12-page limit (Single-spaced, 8.5 x 11-inch page size, 1" margins, 12-point type, Times New Roman preferred) applies to the narrative which includes tables and figures.
 Failure to adhere to these guidelines is grounds for return without review.
-Project narrative must include: - Project title (generally the same as LOI title and 16 words or less), and the name, position, and affiliation of the PI and each Co-PI should be presented at the top of the first page of text. - Statement of Problem - Project Goals and Objectives - Detailed description of the relevance of the project to New Jersey and NJSGC's upcoming 2024-2027 Strategic Plan and corresponding research priorities.
-Include a rationale that stresses the importance of the project, who the actual or potential users are, and how they are involved or will benefit (e.g., environmental, social, or economic) from the project. - Research Plan - List state, federal, or private organizations that will be involved in your project and describe their level of participation including funding to be contributed. - Statement of expected outcomes for each year of the project and the potential benefits of the proposed work to the economy, environment, and society. - Outreach/Extension Plan - Student Involvement Plan and potential to engage diverse/and or under-represented or underserved students.
+Project narrative must include:

+- Project title (generally the same as LOI title and 16 words or less), and the name, position, and affiliation of the PI and each Co-PI should be presented at the top of the first page of text. - Statement of Problem - Project Goals and Objectives - Detailed description of the relevance of the project to New Jersey and NJSGC's 2024-2027 Strategic Plan and corresponding research priorities.
+Include a rationale that stresses the importance of the project, who the actual or potential users are, and how they are involved or will benefit (e.g., environmental, social, or economic) from the project. - Research Plan - List state, federal, or private organizations that will be involved in your project and describe their level of participation including funding to be contributed. - Statement of expected outcomes for each year of the project and the potential benefits of the proposed work to the economy, environment, and society. - Outreach/Extension Plan - Student Involvement Plan and potential to engage students from a variety of backgrounds. - Data Management Plan - All applications must include a Data Management Plan that is compliant with NOAA's Public Access to Research Results Plan.
+The Data Management Plan should not exceed 2 pages.
+The Data Management Plan should include descriptions of the types of metadata and data expected to be created during the course of the project, plans for disseminating the metadata and data to the broader community, and plans for long-term archiving of the metadata and data.
+The Data Management Plan is not included in the Project Description page limit.
+Guidance on presenting Data Management Plan can be found in the Sea Grant Application guide.
+PI may use the following template (see description in general information).